choria-legacy/marionette-collective/website/reference/integration/activemq_ssl.md

 sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
 {% endhighlight %}

-## Anonymous TLS (Deprecated)
+## Anonymous TLS

-This configuration only works with the now-deprecated [stomp connector][stomp_connector].
-New users should avoid it.
+**(Less Recommended)**

+### Summary

+This approach configures MCollective and ActiveMQ to encrypt traffic via TLS, but accept connections from anyone.

+**Benefits:**

+This approach requires less configuration, especially when adding new admin users.

+**Drawbacks:**

+This approach has some relative security drawbacks.
+Depending on your site's security needs, these may not concern you --- since MCollective's application-level security plugins will prevent an attacker from issuing agent commands and owning your servers, attacks like those below would only result in denial of service plus some leakage of inventory data via lower-level discovery protocols.

+* Although attackers can't sniff MCollective's ActiveMQ passwords, there's nothing to prevent them from logging in if they steal a password through some other means.
+(With CA-verified TLS, on the other hand, they would also require a private key and certificate, which provides some additional security depth.)
+* An attacker able to run a man-in-the-middle attack at your site could fool your MCollective servers into trusting a malicious ActiveMQ server.

-### Configure ActiveMQ to Use Anonymous TLS
+### Step 1: Configure ActiveMQ to Use Anonymous TLS

-* Follow [the ActiveMQ keystores guide][keystores] to create a Java keystore for ActiveMQ.
-You can skip the truststore.
+* Follow [the ActiveMQ keystores guide][keystores] to create a Java keystore for ActiveMQ. _You can skip the truststore._
-* [Configure activemq.xml's `<sslContext>` element to point at the keystore.][sslcontext]
-You can skip the `trustStore` and `trustStorePassword` attributes.
+* [Configure activemq.xml's `<sslContext>` element to point at the keystore.][sslcontext] _You can skip the `trustStore` and `trustStorePassword` attributes._
-* [Configure the proper URIs in the broker's transport connectors][transport], but leave off the `?needClientAuth=true` portion.
+* [Configure the proper URIs in the broker's transport connectors][transport], but _leave off the `?needClientAuth=true` portion._
 * Restart ActiveMQ.

-### Configure MCollective Servers and Clients
+### Step 2: Configure MCollective Servers and Clients

-The last step is to tell MCollective to use the SSL connection, to do this you need to use the pool-style stomp settings, even if you just have 1 ActiveMQ in your pool:
+Set the following settings in the `server.cfg` and `client.cfg` (or `~/.mcollective`) files:

 {% highlight ini %}
+connector = activemq
+# Optional:
+# plugin.activemq.base64 = yes
-plugin.stomp.pool.size = 1
+plugin.activemq.pool.size = 1
-plugin.stomp.pool.host1 = stomp.your.com
+plugin.activemq.pool.1.host = stomp.example.com
-plugin.stomp.pool.port1 = 61614
+plugin.activemq.pool.1.port = 61614
-plugin.stomp.pool.user1 = mcollective
+plugin.activemq.pool.1.user = mcollective
-plugin.stomp.pool.password1 = secret
+plugin.activemq.pool.1.password = secret
+plugin.activemq.pool.1.ssl = true
-plugin.stomp.pool.ssl1 = true
+plugin.activemq.pool.1.ssl.fallback = true
 {% endhighlight %}

+The `plugin.activemq.pool.1.ssl.fallback` setting tells the plugin that it is allowed to:

+* Connect to an unverified server
+* Connect without presenting its own SSL credentials

+...if it is missing any of the `.ca` `.cert` or `.key` settings or cannot find the files they reference.
+If the settings _are_ present (and point to correct files), MCollective will try to do a verified connection.

+### Finish: Verify Encryption

-You should now verify with tcpdump or wireshark that the connection and traffic really is all encrypted.
+If you want to be sure of this, you should now verify with tcpdump or wireshark that the connection and traffic really is all encrypted.